 Deluxe bungalow, beach villa or water suite?

-(Water) Activities at Vela
+(Water) Activities at Velassaru

 But paradise only awaits.
 Sunset ocean drives, jetski safaris and diving missions are only a few choice recommendations from the vast selection of things to do on the Maldives.
-In two days, we managed to see baby sharks and turtles on the beach, I went snorkling as well as diving to the turtle sanctuary that Vela constructed at their reefs, we bathed in the infinity pool while it was storming ahead of us, took a cooking class and indulged in an exceptional massage treatment at the Velassaru spa.
+In 2 days, we managed to see baby sharks and turtles on the beach, I went snorkling as well as diving to the turtle sanctuary that Vela constructed at their reefs, we bathed in the infinity pool while it was storming ahead of us, took a cooking class and indulged in an exceptional massage treatment at the Velassaru spa.
 You certainly won’t get bored (that said, all of those activities are not included in your initial costs, so you’ll have to spring for it).

 Dining out at Velassaru